 Jaw Reshaping after Tooth Loss or Extraction

 An alveoloplasty, also known as jawbone reshaping or bone ridge reduction, is a procedure that smooths the bone tissue surrounding a tooth socket to ensure your dental restoration is stable and fits comfortably.
-Dr. Wade Peers can perform jawbone reshaping as part of a tooth extraction or as a stand-alone procedure to prepare your jaw for a partial or complete denture.
+Dr. Lifferth can perform jawbone reshaping as part of a tooth extraction or as a stand-alone procedure to prepare your jaw for a partial or complete denture.
 We offer a wide range of surgical treatments at our Park City, UT, practice to meet your needs.

 Alveoloplasty can address protruding bone tissue so that your denture or other tooth replacement solution will fit properly.

 - Optimize the shape of your jawbone before placement of a complete or partial denture